Kashmiri Rajma Curry

 - Secure the lid of the instant pot.

-- Press PRESSURE COOK and set the timer to 15 minutes.
+- Press PRESSURE COOK and set the timer to 15 minutes at high pressure.

 - Once the timer goes off, let the pressure release naturally for 10 minutes.